 7 weather changes to expect in October

-From decreasing daylight and temperatures to first freezes and snowfalls, there are several notable weather changes during October.
+From decreasing daylight and temperatures to first freezes and snowfalls, there are several notable weather changes that happen during October.

-Fall is the transition season between summer and winter, so it should be no surprise that October can be a very changeable month.
+Fall is the transition season between summer and winter, so it should be no surprise that October can be a month full of shifts in the weather.

 Here are seven weather changes to expect during the so-called spooky season.